mkenney/docker-devenv/README.md

              Show this extended help screen

          -d, --daemonize
-             Used when attaching to an instance.
+             Used when initializing or restarting an instance.
 If specified, allow the instance to continue running after detaching from the session, otherwise the container will be paused automatically.

              This is useful executing a long-running script to come back to or starting a daemon.
 If you forget to daemonize an instance,